ywamsendai/ywamsendai-docs/docs/lifeinjapan/waste.md

 The waste system in Japan tends to be confusing to foreigners, and each town, city, or prefecture has their own rules.
 This page outlines the waste system rules for Sendai city.

-There is a PDF booklet in English that includes all of the details [here](https://www.city.sendai.jp/haiki-shido/kurashi/machi/genryo/gomi/wakekata/documents/eng.pdf), as well as an English explanation video [here](https://www.youtube.com/watch?v=cDSPnrSnQFY).
+You can find details on the waste system in Sendai in English [here](https://www.city.sendai.jp/haiki-shido/kurashi/machi/genryo/gomi/wakekata/documents/eng.pdf), as well as an English explanation video [here](https://www.youtube.com/watch?v=cDSPnrSnQFY).

 You can install an official app on your phone where you can search for specific items to know how to throw it away.
 It can also notify you when something goes out on that day, so you won't forget.
 You can find a link to the app [here](https://www.gomi100.com/articles/dashikata/592).